 \section{Discussion and Conclusion}

-The principal purpose of our work is to design a novel approach towards the universal adversarial robustness.
-To achieve this goal, we firstly analyze the two main branches of spatial robustness and then integrate them into one attack and adversarial training design.
-Furthermore, we investigate the comprehensive relationships between sensitivity-based and two distinct spatial robustness from the perspective of representation.
-Based on the understanding of the mutual impacts of different kinds of adversarial robustness, we introduce Pareto criterion into adversarial training framework, yielding the Pareto Adversarial Training.
-The resulting Pareto front provides optimal solutions over existing baselines given the universal robustness level we hope to attain.
-In the future, we hope to apply Pareto analysis into more general Out-of-Distribution generalization settings.
+The principal purpose of our work is to design a novel approach to achieve universal adversarial robustness.
+We first analyze the two main branches of spatial robustness and then integrate them into one attack and adversarial training design.
+Furthermore, we investigate the comprehensive relationships between sensitivity-based and two distinct spatial robustnesses from the perspective of representation.
+Based on the understanding of the mutual impacts of different kinds of adversarial robustness, we introduce the Pareto criterion into the adversarial training framework to develop Pareto Adversarial Training.
+The resulting Pareto front provides optimal solutions over existing baselines, given the universal robustness level we hope to attain.
+In the future, we hope to apply Pareto analysis to more general Out-of-Distribution generalization settings.